CaolanCode/Hardware-CRUD/README.md

 * Delete their account

 ## Built using
-* GUI was built using Java.Swing
+* GUI uses Java.Swing
-* Database was managed using SQL
+* Database is managed using SQL
-* Used PBKDF2 as a hashing algorithm for the users password
+* PBKDF2 as a hashing algorithm for the users password

 ## Screenshots
 ![login page](./images/login.png)